Professor Steven Cummins

 Steven, a geographer (BSc) with training in epidemiology (MSc) and public health (PhD), joined LSHTM in 2012 after holding posts at Queen Mary, University of London and the MRC Social & Public Health Sciences Unit in Glasgow.

-AT LSHTM, he is Head of the Department of Public Health, Environments & Society, Co-Director of the Population Health Innovation Lab and Lead/PI of LSHTM's membership of the NIHR School for Public Health Research.
+AT LSHTM he is Co-Director of the Population Health Innovation Lab and Lead/PI of LSHTM's membership of the NIHR School for Public Health Research.
+He is former Head of the Department of Public Health, Environments & Society (2022-2025).
 He has also been Chair of the LSHTM/MRC Strategic Skills Development Fellowships Scheme, Theme Lead for Complex Public Health Interventions, LSHTM-SGUL MRC Doctoral Training Partnership and member of the LSHTM REF2021 Strategic Advisory Group.

 Research interests include the social and environmental determinants of population health and health inequalities; evaluation of complex population health interventions, complex systems thinking, use of natural experiments in evidence-based policy, and the research-policy interface.
 Much of this work is focused on understanding impacts of food retail system transformation on healthy and sustainable population diets, particularly the impact of technology-driven changes (delivery, advertising/media, retail, sustainability).
 Other projects are focused on green infrastructure and health and the physical activity and environmental benefits of active transportation.
 His team is increasingly making use of large-scale consumer and public secondary data, and exploring machine-learning and agent-based modelling approaches to better understand and intervene in food and transport systems.

-Externally he currently serves as Panel Chair for the NIHR Doctoral Fellowships Programme and member of the Editorial Board of Health & Place, and acts as a Mentor for NIHR and the Society for Social Medicine & Population Health.
+Externally he serves as Panel Chair for the NIHR Doctoral Fellowships Programme, Member of the Food Standards Agency Science Council, Member of the Editorial Boards of Health & Place and the Journal of Urban Health, and acts as a Mentor for NIHR and the Society for Social Medicine & Population Health.
 Previously he was a member of The Movember Foundation's Global Advisory Committee, the CRUK Prevention Panel, the NIHR Public Health Research Programme Funding Panel and the MRC Skills Development Fellowship Panel.

 His research has been supported by a wide range of funders including ESRC, Department of Health, MRC, NIHR, NIH, The Leverhulme Trust and The Wellcome Trust.
 His work has been recognised by the award of a Phillip Leverhulme Prize, the Association for the Study of Obesity Young Achiever Award and he is a two time recepient (with others) of the European Society for Prevention Research Presidents Award.